-Question 1 - Explain Solar system.

-Question 2- Discuss the various hypothesis of the origin of the earth.

-Question 3- Write an essay on the constitution of earth's interior.

-- Question 4- Describe in detail the different layers of the earth's interior. - Question 5- Describe the chemical constitution of the earth's interior. - Question 6- Describe various rock types based on their origin. - Question 7- What do you understand by Isostasy?
+- Question 1 Explain Solar system. - Question 2- Discuss the various hypothesis of the origin of the earth. - Question 3- Write an essay on the constitution of earth's interior. - Question 4- Describe in detail the different layers of the earth's interior. - Question 5- Describe the chemical constitution of the earth's interior. - Question 6- Describe various rock types on the basis of their origin. - Question 7- What do you understand by Isostasy?
 Explain different models.